Hawick Town Hall: History

 The first building on the site was a medieval structure with a thatched roof which was acquired by the burgh for use as a tolbooth in 1657 and then rebuilt in 1694: it included a courthouse and a lock-up for petty criminals.
 The tolbooth was replaced by a purpose-built facility known as the town house in 1781: it was arcaded on the south side so that markets could be held, with an external staircase to reach the assembly room on the first floor, and it featured a tall clock tower with a spire.
 In the early 1880s the burgh leaders decided to demolish the town house and to replace it with a more substantial town hall.

 The memorial stone for the new building was laid by Duchess of Buccleuch.
 It was designed by James Campbell Walker in the Scottish baronial style, built by John and William Marshall in ashlar stone at a cost of £16,000 and was completed in 1886.
-The design involved an asymmetrical main frontage with four bays facing onto the High Street; the first bay on the left featured an arched doorway with an rounded architrave.
+The design involved an asymmetrical main frontage with four bays facing onto the High Street; the first bay on the left featured an arched doorway with a rounded architrave.
 On the first floor there were stone balconies with two-light sash windows in the first and third bays, a slightly projecting three-light window with a coat of arms above in the second bay, and an oriel window in the fourth bay.
 The bays on the second floor were fenestrated with sash windows, the first three of which were pedimented, and there was a prominent four-face clock tower with bartizans and a pyramid-shaped roof in the south west corner.
 The building was later extended by six bays to the left in a plainer style to create extra accommodation for council officers and their departments.
 The local police station, which formed part of the building, was accessed through an archway on the south side.
 Internally, the principal rooms were the main hall, the council chamber and the courtroom.